lastmjs/zwitterion/README.md

 # Zwitterion

 Zwitterion is a server for web applications that provides automatic transpilation, live-reload, and SPA (single-page application) support out of the box.
-It allows you to develop JavaScript, JSX, TypeScript, and TSX applications without a complicated build step.
+It allows you to develop JavaScript, JSX, TypeScript, TSX, C, and C++ web platform applications without a complicated build step.
 Just include files directly in `<script>` tags, for example `<script src="hello-world.ts"></script>`.
 All features that the TypeScript compiler provides are automatically available, including ES modules, async/await, and Object spread.

 ## Installation and Basic Use